 “Tougher high school courses better prepare students for college so Metropolitan Nashville Public Schools is changing its high school GPA calculations to encourage and reward students who choose academic rigor.

-The district will convert to a 5-point Grade Point Average (GPA) in 2012-13.
-This change will phase in over a two-year period beginning with students in grades 9, 10 and 11 this school year and in 2013-14, the students in grade 12 will be included.
+The district converted to a 5-point Grade Point Average (GPA) in 2012-13.
+This change took place over a two-year period beginning with students in grades 9, 10 and 11.
+The students in grade 12 will be included.

 "The weighted GPA will encourage students to enroll in advanced, rigorous courses of study,” said Jesse Register, director of schools.
 "We want all our students to graduate prepared for college and career.
 This change is another step in cultivating a strong college-going culture in our district."